logzio/logzio-cse/DBProblemsDemoPython/README.md

 2. Start the MySQL database with initialization data
 3. Launch the backend service
 4. Start the frontend web interface
-5. Initialize the OpenTelemetry collector
+5. Initialize the OpenTelemetry collector with your Logz.io tokens
 6. Run a sample load generator

 ### Access the Application